CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 - This solution uses Azure Firewall Explicit Proxy as a forward proxy.
 Azure Local does not support TLS inspection on the required endpoints.
 - TLS certificates can't be applied to the Azure Firewall Explicit Proxy.

+> **⚠️ Important Note:**  Any other variation of the Azure Local private path architecture different from what is described in this article has not been validated by Microsoft and will not be supported.
 ---

 ## Required components for Azure Local private path